maxtrelle/TaskManager/README.md

-# Task manager
+# Task manager app

 I'm a person who passionate about my own productivity.
 I want to manage my tasks and projects more effectively.
-I need a simple tool that supports me in controlling my task-flow
+I need a simple tool that supports me in controlling my task-flow.

 **Functional requirements**
 - Create/​​update/​​delete projects